-Those who hate the movie hate it for the needless gore, the poor lighting, the Aliens non-sensical behaviour and violation of pretty much everything we've ever learned about them, them getting slaughtered by a single Predator and the glee the movie seems to take in averting Infant Immortality.
+Those who hate the movie hate it for the needlessly high level of gore, the poor lighting, the Aliens non-sensical behaviour and violation of pretty much everything we've ever learned about them, them getting slaughtered by a single Predator, and the glee the movie seems to take in averting Infant Immortality.

 Ensemble Darkhorse: The alien nicknamed "Grid" (because of the grid pattern on its head caused by a predator's net) has become very popular among people who have seen the 2004 AvP film because it seems to be an exceptionally intelligent and formidable alien warrior.
 In its very first appearance, Grid kills two Predators on its own, immediately establishing itself as a Badass.
 It also manages to dodge being blasted by a predator's shoulder-cannon, and it's seen leading other aliens into battle.
 Even people who didn't like the film admit that Grid was pretty damn cool.

 Wolf (The Predator in the second movie) is well liked thanks to his array of gadgets and mask, to the point many are disappointed the film didn't entirely focus on him.